Let mdrun dump coordinates with non-finite energy

 This also seems related to #2224.

-#9 Updated by Mark Abraham over 1 year ago
+#9 Updated by Mark Abraham almost 2 years ago

 We certainly need to do a better job with our error handling (including coordinating that in parallel).
 Catching the existing SimulationInstabilityError exception could lead to a suitable diagnostic dump, which is worth having because it probably replaces several special cases we currently have.
 But there's plenty of infrastructure to deal with first.